parnaljoshi/gsh-zebrafish-hackathon/README.md

 ## Deliverables

-1. **List of predicted genomic safe harbor regions using your approach of choice:**
+1. **A list of predicted genomic safe harbor regions using your approach of choice:**
    - A tab-separated (or similar formatted) file with columns:
       * `Chromosome number`
       * `Start coordinates`